Fear grows abroad and in Capital Region as Russia invades Ukraine

 Through Facebook, I was able to get in contact with Tetiana Morozovska who lives in Western Ukraine.
 She says every day they are in panic mode.

-“Basically, we are scared but we are not as scared as we were on Thursday.
+“Basically, we are scared but not as scared as we were on Thursday.
 Yesterday we woke up just from the bomb hitting the airport.”

 She says in a crisis like this, you can’t take anything for granted.